franz1981/rhp-type-pollution-agent/README.md

   [Idea IntelliJ Stack Trace Viewer](https://www.jetbrains.com/help/idea/analyzing-external-stacktraces.html)

-The report is an ordered list which types are ordered by increasing `Count` ie `io.type.pollution.example.B` is the top type based on it and more likely the one with the highest chance to cause scalability issues.
+The report is an ordered list which types are ordered by increasing `Count` ie `B` is the top type based on it and more likely the one with the highest chance to cause scalability issues.

 ### But what about OpenJDK JIT optimizations that could save any check to be performed?